Aeroluna/LunaCoopMod/README.md

 - Reworked Spawn Broodlings to spawn flying Broodlings (must land before attacking) when casted on a flying unit.

 Some QOL changes for a unit that nobody uses.
 Seemed weird that Brood Queens were explicitly left out by the P1 advantage.

+- Increased duration of infested troopers from 30 to 60.

+Infested troopers were previously reliant on the infantry duration mastery.
+This should increase their consistency without the mastery.

+- Added Infested Rockets weapon from Versus to Infested Marines.

+Despite Infested Marines and Infested Troopers being different units, they are pretty much identical.
+This should give Infested Marines their own niche as a long-range anti-armor AA option, something Stukov doesn't have.

+- Reworked Infested Barracks
+  - Costs 1 supply.
+  - Automatically spawns free Infested Marines.
+  - Can pay 100/50 and 1 supply to increase level of Corruption up to 5 times, decreasing the cooldown of spawning Infested Marines.
+  - Can autocast Increase Corruption.
+- Changed Infested Siege Tanks to also consume Infested Marines.

+Infested Marines were not worth investing into over Bunkers because they are timed.
+The solution?
+Make them free!
+Can now choose to invest in a Bunker for immediate units and static defense, or a Barracks for a long-term investment and slightly stronger infantry.

+- Added strafing movement to Infested Liberator Cloud Dispersal.
+- Increased Infested Liberator lateral acceleration to 10 (how quickly the unit turns around while moving in a different direction).
+- Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
+- Fixed Infested Liberator being unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).

+Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
+It also just plain looks cooler.
+Increasing the lingering duration allows running away before the 85% damage reduction fades.

+- Added 100 max energy to Infested Liberators.
+- Regenerates energy by consuming nearby Infested Troopers or Infested Civilians.
+Normal means of energy regeneration are suppressed.

+Added a new mechanic to Infested Liberators that lets them eat Infested to empower their weapons, similar to Infested Siege Tanks.

+- Reduced the cooldown of Spawn Infested Civilians from 60 seconds to 15 seconds.
+- Reduced the amount of Infested Civilians created from 8 to 2.

+Instead of creating huge waves, the Infested Colonist Compound now does many smaller waves.
+Each infestation upgrade still doubles the amount of infested spawned.

+- Reworked P3.
+  - Now increases spawn rate of Infested Bunker, Infested Barracks, and Infested Colonist Compound by 50%.

+This prestige was so simple to play, you could just spam down a bunch of bunkers.
+Lowering the bonus but applying it to more infantry should increase build diversity.

 - Reduced push priority of infantry to 9.
 - Increased push priority of uprooted buildings to 11.